INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

       valuePath: 2
 ```

 If one of your columns contains multiple values, for example multiple alternative lemmatizations, set the `multipleValues` option for that annotation to true and specify a regular expression to use for splitting a column value into multiple values in the `fileTypeOptions`.
-The default is a semicolon (;).
-See also <a href='#multiple-values'>here</a>.
+The default is a semicolon `;`.
+See also [here](/guide/how-to-configure-indexing.md#multiple-values-at-one-position).

 ```yaml
 fileType: tabular